Pujols hits 703rd HR to pass Babe for 2nd in RBI; Cards lose

 The Pirates rallied to tie it at 2.
 Bryan Reynolds doubled home a run in the sixth and Jack Suwinski homered off Andre Pallante in the eighth.

 Normally a starter, Cardinals right-hander Miles Mikolas allowed one run in three innings of relief.
-He followed Jose Quintana, who started and pitched three scoreless innings.
+He followed Quintana, who pitched three scoreless innings.

 “It allows us the flexibility to still start them in any game of that three-game set,” he explained before the game.